ibm-cloud-docs/FileStorage/replication.md

 {{site.data.keyword.cloud}}'s data centers are paired into primary and remote combinations in every region worldwide.
 When you replicate data, consider the local data residency laws because moving data across borders can have legal implications.
 Replication across regions is not permitted.

-To list suitable replication datacenters for a specific volume, use the following command.
+To list suitable replication data centers for a specific volume, use the following command.

  ```python
   # slcli file replica-locations --help